TurkuNLP/register-annotation-docs/_register/OP-rs.md

 subregister_of: Opinion
 ---

-Denominational religious blog or sermon
+- Denominational religious blog, sermon or other text

 <!-- details -->